cparnin/AppSec-Gym/README.md

 ---

-**Star this repo** if you're interested in interactive security training!

-**Follow the project** for updates on new vulnerability challenges and features.
+A complete interactive security training platform for developers.